EdwardChanUK/LyricFinderConsole/README.md

 # Limitation
 Currently the program is connecting the mock server of LyricsOvh Api since the LyricsOvh production is down.
 (Details: https://github.com/NTag/lyrics.ovh/issues/15)
+And the other lyrics api has limited request which may not more than 4000 request per day if free.